-The central pillar of the UK’s post-Brexit foreign policy the idea of ‘Global Britain’.
+The central pillar of the UK’s post-Brexit foreign policy has been the idea of ‘Global Britain’.
 The government said that the goal of Global Britain is ‘demonstrating how our country is increasingly open, outward-looking and confident on the world stage’.
 In relation to the changes brought about by leaving the EU, the FCO has described the policy as ‘shorthand for our determination…to continue to be a successful global foreign policy player, and to resist any sense that Britain will be less engaged in the world in the next few years’.
 Global Britain is pitched as enabling the UK to, once again, ‘embrace the world’.
 Clear in these statements is a British goal to reassure: that Brexit is not about the UK retreating into isolationism.
 Beyond this sentiment however, the concept is ambiguous.
 Expert witnesses to parliament’s Select Committee hearings on Global Britain have said ‘the definition and clarity of the term “Global Britain” is not necessarily entirely clear’, and ‘To be frank with you, I think that many countries think that, for the time being, we have slightly lost the plot in terms of understanding where we intend to go’.
-As is evident from these witness statements there is not clear, grounded, understanding of what Global Britain might mean, even from a UK perspective, making it difficult for the UK to project clarity of purpose abroad.
+As is evident from these witness statements there is not a clear, grounded, understanding of what Global Britain might mean, even from a UK perspective, making it difficult for the UK to project clarity of purpose abroad.

 Alongside questions about precisely what ‘Global Britain’ means are questions about how it differs from previous foreign policy positions.
 The concept of ‘Global Britain’ has deep historical connections to previous foreign policy debates in the UK particularly those following WWII when Britain played a key role in re-imagining the post-war world order.
 The claim that ‘Britain’s horizon was global, as opposed to narrowly European like most of its Continental neighbours’ was therefore reinforced by both Churchill and Atlee during the early stages of European integration.
 This was in part influenced by the special relationships the UK had with countries such as Australia, New Zealand and Canada, whereby the UK’s global outlook has long related to previous ideas of empire.
 However, the sustainability of the UK's imperial ambition was already becoming untenable during this period and was only further eroded by the Suez crisis in 1956, clearly exposing the extent of UK decline as a global power and the impending break up of its empire.
 The unique nature of the UK’s history has therefore influenced how it views its role in the world and how it seeks to differentiate itself from Europe.
 This was again evident under the New Labour government, in which Tony Blair chose to emphasize the role of Britain as a bridge between Europe and America in his Chicago foreign policy speech in 1999, one in which the UK’s value to the US lay in its role as an Atlanticist influence within the EU.
 As this suggests, there is much about Britain as an outward looking state that represents continuity rather than a new policy.
 As Sir Simon Fraser explained the term ‘Global Britain’ is being used to demonstrate that the UK ‘will continue to be an outward-looking country that is seeking to be influential in the world, which is consistent with our previous foreign policy stance’.
 It is difficult to evidence what is ‘new’ in the idea of Global Britain and lack of clarity on what specific policies it might entail makes it difficult for the UK to sell Global Britain as a foreign policy strategy abroad.